Nudgee Class of 2026 · Dads & Sons

 On the green: a tee is placed within two inches of the chosen ball — that's where every player putts from.
 No closer to the hole.
 No exceptions.

-Pace of play: we're keeping the field together so dinner runs to time.
+Pace of play: we're keeping the field together so the presentation runs to time.
 Marshals on the course, briefing on the first tee.

 04 / The Silverware